Hello23-Ygopro/ygopro-ds/README.md

 <summary>Card Search</summary>

 You can search for the following specific card information in YGOPro:
+- Card Skill: Use the `No Skill` tab for skill-less cards
 - Card Type: Use the `Type` tab, or type `Type:` in the search
 - Character: **N/A** (You can type `<Character>`, `<` or `>` to list all cards that reference a character)
 - Color: Use the `Color` tab, or type `Color:` in the search bar